The top 10 worst states for tornadoes in the U.S.

 Additionally, these states recorded three or fewer tornadoes last year:

-While these states record relatively few tornadoes on average, each season differs.
-Even states that aren’t considered to be high risk for tornadoes can experience dangerous convective storms that spawn tornadoes and cause widespread property damage.
+While these states usually have the least tornadoes, each season differs.
+Even states that aren’t considered to be high-risk for tornadoes can experience dangerous convective storms that spawn tornadoes and cause widespread property damage.

 Which states are in Tornado Alley?